What is Pickleball?

 The Serve

-• The serve must be hit underhand, with the paddle contacting the ball below the server’s waist.
+- Players must hit the serve underhand, ensuring the paddle contacts the ball below the server’s waist.

-• The server must keep at least one foot behind the baseline until the ball is struck.
+- The server must keep at least one foot behind the baseline until striking the ball.

-• The serve must be hit diagonally crosscourt and must land entirely within the opponent’s opposite service court, clearing the Non-Volley Zone and its line.
+- Players must hit the serve diagonally crosscourt, ensuring it lands entirely within the opponent’s opposite service court and clears the Non-Volley Zone and its line.

-• Only one serve attempt is allowed per server, except in the case of a “let” (if the ball hits the net but still lands in the correct service court, the serve is replayed).
+- Each server gets only one serve attempt, except in the case of a “let,” where the ball hits the net but still lands in the correct service court, prompting a replay.

 The Double-Bounce Rule